This feature was added in 0.79.0

 The HTTPBody class has the following properties:

-http_responsewill be null, but you can still access usage information.
+http_response will be null, but you can still access usage information.